 Author: Jarod Bona

 Some antitrust questions are easy: Is naked price-fixing among competitors a Sherman Act violation?
 Yes, of course it is.
+Indeed, it is a per se antitrust violation.

 For many years, resale-price maintenance—called RPM by those in the know—was on the list of the most forbidden of antitrust conduct, a per se antitrust violation.
 It was up there with horizontal price fixing, market allocation, bid rigging, and certain group boycotts and tying arrangements.